nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

 |-------------------------|-------------------|

 <div class="alert alert-warning" role="alert">
-  <i class="fa fa-warning"></i> <b>Important:</b> The HL7 FHIR specification states that Parameters.parameter MUST have one of part, value or resource.
+  <em class="fa fa-warning"></em> <strong>Important:</strong> The HL7 FHIR specification states that Parameters.parameter MUST have one of part, value or resource.
 However, in the case of Parameters which just have optional part parameters such as `includeProblems` it is valid to have no part parameters or value in a request.
 The following is an example of the `includeProblems` parameter with no part parameters:<br/>
 </div>

 ```json